Markov chain approach to the distribution of ancestors in species of biparental reproduction: A markovian approach to the ancestors problem

+We defined two random variables $y(t)$ and $x(t)$ which represents the number of individuals who are inside and outside to the set of ancestors, with respect to the maximum possible number of ancestors in each $t-$generation.
+For this definition we have

-Blood relationship interconnect the events in the original process that leads to $2^{t+1}$, which was generated by independent events and no relation between ancestors of each generation.
-In the real process the events are connected.
-We consider each generation as a link in the chain which form a first order Markov process \cite{Barucha}$^,$\cite{Masaaki}\,.
-The Markov process is constructed on given a set of individuals ordered by generations, we take the current generation and we count its parents.
-Then we take all those selected individuals and re-make the previous question and so forth.
-There exists a generation in which the question or previous classification makes no more sense, in which case the process ends after a finite generation.
-This process are widely used to describe the evolution of traits that adopt only a finite number of states \cite{Pagel}\,.
+We considered each generation as a link of the chain which form a first order Markov process \cite{Barucha,Masaaki}.
+This process is constructed on a given set of individuals ordered by generations.
+We take the current generation and we count its parents.
+Then we take all selected individuals and remake the previous question and so forth.
+There exists a generation in which the question or previous classification makes no more sense, in which case the process ends after a given generation.
+This kind of process is widely used to describe the evolution of traits that adopt a finite number of states \cite{Pagel}.